Terraform vs CloudFormation: The Final battle

 What is Terraform DevOps?

-Terraform has helped a lot in the DevOps space, changing the way infrastructure is provisioned and managed.
+Terraform has contributed a lot in the DevOps space, changing the way infrastructure is provisioned and managed.
+Terraform DevOps is a practice of using Terraform in DevOps framework to automate and manage infrastructure provisioning.

 Can Terraform be used in AWS?